foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ### ApplicationV2 vs. Application

 The ApplicationV2 class and its subclasses were introduced in Foundry V12, with the long-term goal of transitioning all applications to the new framework.
-The original [Application](/en/development/api/application) class isn't going away any time soon, but it is no longer the subject of active development.
-If you are building a new UI element in Foundry and otherwise only plan to support Version 12 and later, it is strongly recommended you use ApplicationV2 instead of the original Application class.
+The original [Application](/en/development/api/application) class won't be gone until version 16, giving a relatively long deprecation period of 4 full versions (v12 - v15).

 - Native light/dark mode support
 - Better application window frames